3hargav/hms/README.md

 ### API Endpoints
 Please have a look at the **curls.md** file for more detailed cURL and their respective responses.
-If you want to run them in Postman, please download the below collections and export in your local machine.
+If you want to run them in Postman, please download the **hms-assignment.postman_collection.json** file in the current repository and export in your local machine's Postman client.

 ### Doctors